-The Honors College at Michigan State University serves academically talented, committed students who wish to pursue and achieve academic excellence.
-The college strives to ensure an enriched academic, social and cultural experience for its members and create an environment that fosters active, innovative learning.
-It emphasizes individualized program planning rather than a tightly prescribed set of courses.
-Honors College members have the opportunity and are encouraged to design their own individualized programs of study; enroll in dynamic Honors classes, interactive seminars, and graduate courses; participate in faculty-led research projects; and join with other Honors College students who share their curiosity and enthusiasm to enjoy the intimacy of a small college along with the advantages of a major research university.
+The Honors College at Michigan State University is one of the country's most distinctive and extensive honors programs, serving talented, committed students who wish to pursue and achieve academic excellence.
+The College strives to ensure an enriched academic, social, and cultural experience for its members and to create an environment that fosters active and innovative learning.
+It emphasizes personalized program planning rather than a tightly prescribed set of courses.
+Honors College members have the opportunity and are encouraged to design their own personalized programs of study: enroll in dynamic Honors classes, interactive seminars. and graduate courses: participate in faculty-led research projects; and join with other Honors College students who share their curiosity and enthusiasm to enjoy the intimacy of a small college along with the advantages of a major research university.